kennit/delta_poker/README.md

 When issuing this command and it is successful, the result is also dumped on the server's disk, in the `results` directory.

-For after reaching a consensus on all issues, every player must run one of the following commands to exit the game
+After reaching a consensus on all issues, every player must run one of the following commands to exit the game and the CLI
 ```commandline
 exit
 ```